majdialali/my_statitical_model/README.txt

 This basic model is a step on the way for me to build a somehow completed statistical model where it can be a good altarnative to the use of statistical libraries like stats.

-Regarding testing, the model is implemented on numeric data.

-I followed the best practices of OOP.
 Further,  this model will be useful in building a series of some AI-algorithms from scratch by me.

+Obs.
+-This model works fine, and tested on real-life data in mu other repos like "web crawler".
+This is why I thought that there is no need to include testing in this repo.
+-I followed the best practices of OOP.